PSU-ICDS/icds_docs/docs/accounts/managing-compute.md

     These inherited coordinators cannot be removed while they remain coordinators of the parent account.

 #### On the command line

-Coordinators can
+Account coordinators can add users and coordinators using `my_account add`.
+Use the arguments `user=` and `coordinator=` to indicate the role you wish to assign

 ```
-my_account add account=<child crch account> user=userid coordinator=user=id
+my_account add account=<child_crch_account> user=<userid> coordinator=<userid>
 ```

-users are granted use access of the account coordinators are granted coordinator and use access of the account

-To remove users, the `remove` subcommand can be used
+To remove users, `my_account remove` can be used

 ```
-my_account remove account=<child crch account> user=userid coordinator=user=id
+my_account remove account=<child_crch_account> user=<userid> coordinator=<userid>
 ```

+!!! note Inherited coordinators cannot be removed from child accounts.
+    Child accounts automatically inherit all of the coordinators from the parent account.
+    These inherited coordinators cannot be removed while they remain coordinators of the parent account.

 ### Create and manage child accounts